Launching soon for Airbnb hosts and short term rental operators

 Field Ledger helps document material participation, mileage, property trips, management work, and expenses from the same host entry.

-Is this only for Airbnb hosts?
+Is Field Ledger only for Airbnb hosts?

 No. Field Ledger works for any short term rental host or operator who needs organized documentation, including VRBO, Furnished Finder, and direct booking properties.

-Yes.
-Field Ledger does not replace your accountant.
+No. Field Ledger does not replace your accountant.
 It gives them cleaner, more usable records to work from.

 What happens if I edit an entry later?